 The validity of the law and regulations may be subject to legal challenge, there are issues regarding how the regulations and statute should be interpreted (potentially in a manner inconsistent with the description provided), and the MTA’s eventual implementation may vary from the interpretation presented in this Client Alert.
 But as it stands, the law and regulations are in force and effect and the risks they pose are serious, real, and must be managed.

 Peckar & Abramson is actively working with the industry to address this situation, including supporting industry organizations.
-We are putting together points to raise within the 60-day comment period to the new regulations, which ends on August 4, 2019.
-Please contact Steve Charney, Paul Monte or Greg Chertoff should you be interested in engaging in this effort or have any questions.
+Please contact Steve Charney, Paul Monte or Greg Chertoff should you have any questions.

-Executive Order 192, issued on January 15, 2019, mandates debarment by all state agencies and authorities of contractors debarred by any state agency or authority.
+Executive Order 192, issued on January 15, 2019, mandates statewide debarment of contractors debarred by any state agency or authority.
 While the MTA debarment rules seemingly limit debarment to five years, Executive Order 192 has no such time limit.
-The only ways to be reinstated under Executive Order 192 are to have a court determine the debarment was in error, or to secure a waiver from the Counsel to the Governor.
+The only way to be reinstated under Executive Order 192 is to have a court determine the debarment was in error, or to secure a waiver from the Counsel to the Governor.

 Section 1004.3(a)(3) provides that when there is any evidence that the regulations have been violated, MTA must commence a debarment procedure “and its contracting personnel have no discretion to excuse or justify violations of any provision.”